mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Conclusion

 \section{Conclusion}

-In this study, we investigated the effectiveness of entity representations in multilingual language models.
-Our pretrained model, mLUKE, not only exhibits strong empirical results only with the word inputs (\mlukeW{}) but also shows even better performance with the entity representations (\mlukeE{}) in cross-lingual transfer tasks.
+We investigated the effectiveness of entity representations in multilingual language models.
+Our pretrained model, mLUKE, not only exhibits strong empirical results with the word inputs (\mlukeW{}) but also shows even better performance with the entity representations (\mlukeE{}) in cross-lingual transfer tasks.
 We also show that a cloze-prompt-style fact completion task can effectively be solved with the query and answer space in the entity vocabulary.
 Our results suggest a promising direction to pursue further on how to leverage entity representations in multilingual tasks.
+Also, in the current model, entities are represented as individual vectors, which may incur a large memory footprint in practice.
+One can investigate an efficient way of having entity representations.